 By the time Saturday comes at Glastonbury, most festival goers are pretty battle-hardened.
-You begin to see people who look as though they went for a swim in the mud.
-The toilets begin to fester and resemble the trash compactor area in Star Wars – only no creature could live down there and survive even the smell.
+Amidst the festivities, the fancy dress and general bonhomie, you begin to notice people who either resemble Vietnam veterans or simply look as though they went for a swim in the mud.

-But off the beaten track remain lovely areas.
+But off the beaten track remain lovely areas of calm for those whose morning heads need soothing.
 The healing fields maintain a fire pit and benches around which to rest your thoughts and mud-splattered body.
+We passed a pagan wedding, a happy couple tying the knot by jumping over sticks.
 And, at 4pm there’s talk of Travis playing a tiny tent at the lovely area of Croissant Neuf.

 That’s the same Travis who, in 1999, actually made it rain at Glastonbury by playing their song “Why Does It Always Rain On Me”…